hatfieldlibrary/dspace-angular-client/README.md

 AngularJs client requests are channeled through Express middleware endpoints and controllers.
 The application models use a utility method to obtain current session's DSpace REST API token.
 The token is added to the HTTP header of each REST API request.

-When working with implicit authentication via CAS, OAUTH2, and probably Shibboleth, it seems reasonable and possibly helpful to shift authentication duties to the Express middleware and use DSpace authentication plugins to check for an EPerson, assign special groups, etc.
+This approach shifts authentication duties to the Express middleware and uses DSpace authentication plugins to check for an EPerson, assign special groups, etc. When working with implicit authentication via CAS, OAUTH2, and probably Shibboleth, this seems reasonable.

 ### Handle requests